koliseoapi/react-forms/README.md

 * `[type=email]`
 * `[type=url]`

-When the user submits the Form, it will automatically run all validations before triggering `onSubmit`.
+When the user submits the Form, it will automatically check that all validations have passed before triggering `onSubmit`.
-If any validation does not pass, the callback will not be invoked and an error message will be displayed instead.
+If there are errors the callback will not be invoked and an error message will be displayed instead.

 Custom validation is also supported, returning either a Promise or the validation result directly: